 Dalai Lama

-Which of the 9 Types of Intelligences Are You?
+Multiple Intelligences Theory: Which of the 9 Intelligences Are You?

 What do you think?

-And, what kinds of smart are you?
-What are you doing to develop all these smarts within yourself?
+What kinds of smart are you?
 Your kids?
 Please comment in the section below.

-You can access the 2-minute video: 9 Unique Ways to be Amazingly Smart here.
+You can access the 2-minute video: “9 Unique Ways to be Amazingly Smart”

 Last March, my son’s school took a Fine Arts trip to NYC.
 My husband and I chaperoned and had the best time.
 One of the highlights: We went to the Philharmonic and saw Yo Yo Ma in person.
 What an amazing experience for us and all the students!
 Another amazing post!